We are ISA, the Socio-Environmental Institute

 Indigenous Lands

-About 600 indigenous leaders of different ethnicities, indigenists, anthropologists, doctors, photographers, plastic artists and businessmen participated in the exhibition celebrating the fiftieth anniversary of the Xingu Indigenous Park (PIX) at Cinemateca in São Paulo.
-During the event, the Socio-Environmental Almanac of the Xingu Indigenous Park was launched.
+Approximately 600 Indigenous leaders from diverse ethnic groups, as well as Indigenous scholars, anthropologists, doctors, photographers, visual artists, and businesspeople participated in the exhibition celebrating the fiftieth anniversary of the Xingu Indigenous Park (PIX) at the Cinemateca in São Paulo.
+During the event, the Xingu Indigenous Park Socioenvironmental Almanac was launched.

 2013